Best Rugged Laptops

 The average battery life of this laptop is 10-hours.

 The outside is lined with rubber bumpers that allow all of the components as well as the 11.6-inch screen to survive about a 4-foot drop.
-The shell is considered to be spill proof.
+The shell is considered to be spill-proof.
 Even if you dump an entire cup of coffee onto your keyboard, simply turn it onto its side to drain the water and wipe it down with a soft cloth, and you are good to go.
 It has all of the standard features that you could possibly need- a USB port, headphone jack, memory card slot, HDMI 1.4 port, and a Kensington Lock.

-The price of this unit is incredibly affordable and costs just a fraction of what some of the designs that run a full Windows program might set you back.
+The price of this durable laptop is incredibly affordable and costs just a fraction of what some of the designs that run a full Windows program might set you back.
 If you need easy access to all of your files in a package that can really take a breaking- and it won’t cost you all that much money- this is an excellent choice for the next time you need to break out of the office.

 2. ASUS VivoBook